Financial support for employers of Australian Apprentices

 As an employer of an Australian Apprentice, you may be eligible for valuable financial assistance from the Australian Government.
 This support is designed to help with hiring, training, retaining apprentices, and contributing to the growth of skilled workers in priority industries.

-From 1 July 2024, the Federal Government has streamlined the incentive programme to focus support on industries crucial to Australia’s economic development.
+The Federal Government has streamlined the incentive programme to focus support on industries crucial to Australia’s economic development.
 Priority occupations are those listed on the Australian Apprenticeships Priority List.

 Priority Hiring Incentive

-The previous Priority Wage Subsidy was closed to new entrants from 30 June 2024 and has been replaced by the Priority Hiring Incentive.
 The Priority Hiring Incentive aims to maintain strong Australian Apprenticeship commencement levels and improve retention rates in priority occupations experiencing national skill shortage.
 As an employer, you could be eligible for this incentive.

-- $2,000 paid at 6 months from commencement or recommencement for full-time Australian Apprentices
+- $1,000 paid at 6 months from commencement or recommencement for full-time Australian Apprentices

-- $3,000 paid at 12 months from commencement or recommencement for full-time Australian Apprentices
+- $1,500 paid at 12 months from commencement or recommencement for full-time Australian Apprentices

-- $1,000 paid at 6 months from commencement or recommencement for part-time Australian Apprentices
+- $500 paid at 6 months from commencement or recommencement for part-time Australian Apprentices

-- $1,500 paid at 12 months from commencement or recommencement for part-time Australian Apprentices
+- $750 paid at 12 months from commencement or recommencement for part-time Australian Apprentices

 To be eligible for this incentive your Australian Apprentice will need to be;